Sub-surface drip irrigation systems

 If you are going to add to the system in the future then this needs to be considered at the design stage to ensure it can be expanded without significant changes to the system and additional cost.

-Do I know how to take full advantage of the system benefits?
+Know how to take full advantage of the system benefits

-If you plan to run the system like a border check irrigation system then sub-surface drip irrigation is probably not the system for you.
-There are other advantages that will help maximise the investment and your returns such as fertigation, more frequent irrigation to maintain the plant in the optimum moisture state, full automation of the system using sensor and alarm technology and flow meters.
+If you plan to run the system like a border check irrigation system, then sub-surface drip irrigation is probably not the system for you.
+There are other advantages that will help maximise the investment and your returns such as:

-Proper installation of the system is critical to maximizing the system benefits and ensuring it performs at its optimum long term.
-There are a number of considerations (following) that you need to discuss with the installation company/contractor to ensure they understand what is required.
+Proper installation of the system is critical to maximising the system benefits and ensuring it performs at its optimum long term.
+There are a number of considerations that you need to discuss with the installation company or contractor to ensure they understand what is required.

 Field preparation is critical.
 Ripping the paddock adequately to at least 50mm below the tape depth is a minimum requirement.
-This will help avoid bones (hard areas under the surface that may effect the tape).
-Cross ripping is important as well to avoid this.
+This will help avoid bones (hard areas under the surface that may affect the tape).
+Cross-ripping is important as well to avoid this.
 After ripping smudge and harrow to reduce clods.